reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-SharePoint-Premium-Settings.md

 Read more from [Restrict OneDrive access by security group](https://learn.microsoft.com/en-us/sharepoint/limit-access?wt.mc_id=MVP_308367).

-The only way to update this setting is to use REST method to _api/SPOInternalUseOnly.Tenant
+The only way to update this setting through PowerShell is to use REST method to _api/SPOInternalUseOnly.Tenant

 ```powershell
 connect-PnPONline -Url https://reshmeeauckloo-admin.sharepoint.com -Interactive